 However, we have been further advised by our PRC legal counsel that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
-Accordingly, the PRC regulatory authorities may take a view that is contrary to or otherwise different from the above opinions of our PRC legal counsel.
+Accordingly, the PRC regulatory authorities may take a view that is contrary to or otherwise different from the above opinions of our

+PRC legal counsel.
 It is uncertain whether any new PRC laws or regulations relating to variable interest entity structures will be adopted or if adopted, what they would provide.
 If we or the VIE are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating some of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations." and "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Doing Business in China-Uncertainties with respect to the PRC legal system could adversely affect us."

-D. Property, Plant and Equipment
+D. Property, Plants and Equipment

-Our principal executive offices are located on leased premises comprising approximately 48,786 square meters in Guangzhou, China.
-We also have other Guangzhou offices serving the functions of product development, R&D, marketing and customer service.
-We have one office located on leased premises comprising approximately 6,273 square meters in Shanghai, China.
-Our Guangzhou and Shanghai offices are leased from independent third parties, and we plan to renew our lease as needed.
+Our principal executive offices are located on leased premises comprising approximately 39,577 square meters in Guangzhou, China.
+We have one R&D center comprising approximately 1,896 square meters in Guangzhou, China.
+We also have facilities in Shanghai, China, including one office and one R&D Center, comprising approximately 6,273 square meters and 3,819 square meters respectively.
+Besides, we lease a warehouse located in Guangzhou comprising approximately 26,828 square meters.
+Our laboratory for the Galénic brand in France, comprising approximately 650 square meters, officially opened in February 2023 and is already put in use.
+All of our facilities are leased from independent third parties, and we plan to renew our lease as needed.